 One of the emerging themes of the post-Web 2.0 world is decentralization, and more internet users are seeking greater control over their activities and data.
 Blockchain is a technology that enables the removal of traditional intermediaries from a vast array of applications.
 Blockchains provide a tamper-proof history of records and transactions in a series of blocks, or a ledger.
 Each block is cryptographically linked to a previous one, and any change to a block corrupts all subsequent blocks.
 Originally envisioned for peer-to-peer payments, some blockchains can also support business logic code, or smart contracts.
 Ethereum, created in 2015, is the largest blockchain that supports smart contracts, and it currently supports billions of dollars in economic activity and value.

-Origin Protocol’s Dshop, available in AWS Marketplace, is an open platform for ecommerce that uses the Ethereum blockchain.
+Origin Protocol’s AWS Marketplace, is an open platform for ecommerce that uses the Ethereum blockchain.
 Origin Protocol is an AWS Partner Network (APN) Technology Partner.
 Dshop has no setup costs and is 100% open source and customizable.
 Cryptocurrency payments are irreversible, peer-to-peer, and fast.
-Dshop supports cryptocurrency payments including OUSD, OGN, ETH, DAI, and all ERC-20 tokens, which reduces chargeback risk, cross-border payment overhead and delays, and processing fees.
+Dshop supports cryptocurrency payments including OUSD, OGN, ETH, DAI, and all ERC-20 tokens, which reduces chargeback risk, cross-border payment overhead and delays, and processing fees., available in

 In this post, I show how to create ecommerce storefronts that support cryptocurrency payments.